 Day 8: Kyanjin Gompa- Lama Hotel (2,470m/5-6hrs)

-Today we retrace our trek back to Lama Hotel.
+Today we shall retrace our trek back to Lama Hotel.
 The hike is mostly a downhill walk with fantastic views of the towering mountains all along the way.
 Overnight in Lama Hotel.

 Day 9: Lama Hotel - Thulo Syabru (2,230m/5-6hrs)